unosquare/tubular2/README.md

 Developing with .NET as backend? check [Tubular DotNet](https://github.com/unosquare/tubular-dotnet) project.

 If you are looking for Angular 1 support, please see [Tubular 1](https://github.com/unosquare/tubular)

+## Running sample and tests

+Common tasks are present as npm scripts:

+- `npm start` to run a live-reload server with the sample app
+- `npm run build` to build the library
+- `npm run lint` to lint
+- `npm run clean` to clean

+This project is using [Angular QuickStart Library seed](https://github.com/filipesilva/angular-quickstart-lib)